 Interested in doing math research with me?
 I always welcome students with a few key qualities: curiosity, critical thinking, persistence, and attention to details.

-Your current stage of mathematical study comes next; I am interested in working with students at different levels.
+Your current stage of mathematical study comes next; I enjoy working with students at different levels.

 -